α-Scorpiid meteor shower

 Dominic Ford – originally published on In-The-Sky.org

 The maximum rate of meteors expected to be visible from a dark location is around 5 per hour (ZHR).
-The Moon will be 17 days old at the time of peak activity, and being so close to Full Moon, will severely limit the observations that will be possible.
+The Moon will be 21 days old at the time of peak activity, and so will present significant interference in the pre-dawn sky.

 The radiant of the α–Scorpiid meteor shower is at around right ascension 16h20m, declination -24°, as shown by the green cross on the planetarium above.
 At midnight, it appears 9° above your south-eastern horizon from London (click to change).
 All of the meteors will appear to be travelling directly outward from this point, as indicated by the white lines drawn above.